|

 Treatment started in late mixed dentition, where the gap for one

-re-expanding this space little by little, the positions of the
+instead of re-expanding it little by little, the positions of the

 adjacent teeth were retained by this plate.
 Since it has the